 While Canang Sari represents a daily devotion, Pejati and Gebogan take center stage during significant events, cultural ceremonies, and sacred temple rituals.
 These offerings are grander in scale and complexity, reflecting the significance of the events they accompany.

 Pejati involves crafting intricate arrangements of fruits, flowers, rice cakes, and incense.
 These offerings take center stage in Balinese ceremonies, including weddings, tooth-filing rituals, and temple festivals.
-The elaborate designs of Pejati and the aromatic incense transport participants into a sensory journey deeply intertwined with the spiritual realm.
+The elaborate designs of Pejati and the aromatic incense transport participants.
+Into a sensory journey deeply intertwined with the spiritual realm.

 Source: Unsplash